 Note: The Gut Microbiota for Health website collects information about the bugs inside of us affect our wellbeing – great resource.

 3) Organ function – Your stomach, liver/gall bladder, pancreas and small intestine have huge jobs to play in normal digestion.
 If one of these organs is not working right, you can have a very uncomfortable reaction to the things you eat.
 Fortunately, there are some amazing herbal and homeopathic tonics that can help these organs improve their function.
 Stress management can play a big role here too.

 I have found addressing these three areas – food, bugs and organ function – a very rewarding way to address most common digestive complaints.
-Inflammatory bowel diseases, like Crohn’s and Ulcerative Colitis, require some extra steps, because we must also address the autoimmune component – calm down the over-reactive immune system.
+Inflammatory bowel diseases, like Crohn’s and Ulcerative Colitis, require some extra steps, because we must also attempt to calm down the over-reactive immune system.